Oshanotter/test/helper_scripts/README.md

 # Raspberry Pi Setup Instructions

-This guide will walk you through the steps to switch to X11, install `xdotool`, and download and run the `setup_launcher.py` script on a Raspberry Pi.
+This guide will walk you through the steps to switch to X11 and download and run the `setup_fec.py` script on a Raspberry Pi.

-Need pynput: sudo apt install python3-pynput

-Need cec-utils: sudo apt install cec-utils

-Need tmux: sudo apt install tmux

 ## Prerequisites